-The National Standards implementing Eurocodes will comprise the full text of the Eurocode (including any annexes), as published by CEN, which may be preceded by a National title page and National foreword, and may be followed by a National Annex.
+The National Standards implementing Eurocodes will comprise the full text of the Eurocode (including any annexes), as published by CEN, which may be preceded by a National title page and National foreword, and may be followed by a National annex.

-The National Annex may only contain information on those parameters which are left open in the Eurocode for national choice, known as Nationally Determined Parameters, to be used for the design of buildings and civil engineering works to be constructed in the country concerned, i.e. :
+The National annex may only contain information on those parameters which are left open in the Eurocode for national choice, known as Nationally Determined Parameters, to be used for the design of buildings and civil engineering works to be constructed in the country concerned, i.e.:

-- values and/or classes where alternatives are given in the Eurocode, - values to be used where a symbol only is given in the Eurocode, - country specific data (geographical, climatic, etc.), e.g. snow map, - the procedure to be used where alternative procedures are given in the Eurocode, - decisions on the application of informative annexes, - references to non-contradictory complementary information to assist the user to apply the Eurocode.
+- values and/or classes where alternatives are given in the Eurocode, - values to be used where a symbol only is given in the Eurocode, - country specific data (geographical, climatic, etc.), e.g. snow map, - the procedure to be used where alternative procedures are given in the Eurocode.